What Is Anakin Skywalker's Lightsaber Color?

 A Reflection of Inner Turmoil: From Hero to Villain

-One of the Star Wars saga's most moving visual signals is the lightsaber's transition from blue to red.
-A symbol of Anakin's decline from grace, his lightsaber was once a ray of hope but was corrupted.
-The color shift from blue to red represents his transition from Jedi Knight to Sith Lord, which was driven by fear, rage, and the alluring promises of power.
+One of the most moving visual signals in the Star Wars story is the lightsaber's transition from blue to crimson.
+Once a ray of optimism, Anakin's lightsaber was corrupted and became a representation of his decline.
+The color change symbolizes his path from a Jedi Knight to a Sith Lord, driven by rage, fear, and the alluring promises of power.

 Passing the Torch: Anakin's Legacy Lives On